opauloh/jest-cypress-react-babel-webpack/README.md

 - This is a jest watch plugin, that allows us to filter our watch mode by projects

+### jest-watch-typeahead

+- This jest watch plugin allows us to filter which files to test by filename and by test name

 > Note: This project is intentionally over-engineered.
 The application itself is
 > very simple, but the tooling around it is pretty complicated.
 The goal is to
 > show what configuration would be like for a large real-world application